The spookiest night of the year, Halloween is undoubtedly, one of the most popular and beloved celebrations in North America.

 Each year, the 31st of October is a day of fun activities such as children’s trick-or-treating, carving pumpkins, creatively decorating houses, festive gatherings, wearing scary costumes, and eating treats.

-But did you know that Halloween is also a boon to the retail industry?
+But did you know that Halloween is also a boom to the retail industry?

 People spent $3.2 billion on costumes, and candy sales was one-quarter of all the sweets sold annually.